VIDEO: Rapper E-40 escorted out of NBA playoff game between Kings, Warriors

-(KRON) – Rapper E-40 was escorted out of the Golden 1 Center by security during the first playoff game between the Golden State Warriors and the Sacramento Kings on Saturday night in an incident he referred to as “racial bias.”
+Rapper E-40 was escorted out of the Golden 1 Center by security during the first playoff game between the Golden State Warriors and the Sacramento Kings on Saturday night in an incident he referred to as “racial bias.”
+KTLA’s sister station KRON reports.

 In a video obtained by Nexstar’s KRON, the rapper, clad in a gold chain, diamond earrings and sunglasses, had both hands held behind his back at one point as he was leaving the arena.
 Fans clad in Kings colors smiled and waved as E-40 was escorted out.
 Some fans pulled out their phones and took videos of the chaos as boos can be heard from the crowd.